snehasheikh123/snehasheikh123/README.md

 - 🌱 I’m currently learning back-end development to complement my front-end skills, focusing on building robust and dynamic web applications using various technologies.

-- 👯 I’m looking to collaborate on **👯 I’m looking to collaborate on exciting web development projects, especially in the areas of front-end and back-end technologies.
+- 👯 I’m looking to collaborate on exciting web development projects, especially in the areas of front-end and back-end technologies.
 I’m eager to work with like-minded individuals to create innovative and impactful digital solutions.

 - 👨‍💻 All of my projects are available at [Click here](github.com/snehasheikh123?tab=repositories)